-aliquotA portion of a specimen used in drug analysis.allies and partners dimensionThe specific areas where ally and partner nations and forces are acting in support of U.S. defense priorities including, but not limited

-- Providing capabilities to support U.S. operations and activities.
+TERM DEFINITION aliquot A portion of a specimen used in drug analysis.

+TERM DEFINITION allies and partners dimension The specific areas where ally and partner nations and forces are acting in support of U.S. defense priorities including, but not limited to: Providing capabilities to support U.S. operations and activities.
 Allowing access, basing, and overflight.

-Sharing information and intelligence.

-- positive measures The combination of procedural and administrative actions, safeguards, and design features expressly for the purpose of ensuring security, safety, and control. - pre-arming Operations that configure a system so that arming, launching, or releasing will start the sequence.
+Sharing information and intelligence. positive measures The combination of procedural and administrative actions, safeguards, and design features expressly for the purpose of ensuring security, safety, and control. pre-arming Operations that configure a system so that arming, launching, or releasing will start the sequence. prevent To minimize the possibility of occurrence of an undesired event.
+It does not imply absolute assurance that the event will not occur.